-Specific course content is selected to provide smooth progression through the MYP and thorough preparation for the IB Diploma Programme Sciences courses.
+Specific course content is selected to provide smooth progression through the MYP and thorough preparation for the IB Diploma Programme science courses.

-At the end of each semester students are graded on the six assessment criteria outlined above.
-At the end of the course, criteria grades are combined to produce an overall MYP Sciences attainment level.
+Each semester students are graded on the six assessment criteria outlined above.
+At the end of the course, criteria grades are combined to produce an overall MYP science attainment level.